-However, here I can breathe, not as in other Asian destinations.
-Look mom, I’m in Japan!
+However, here I can breathe, not as in other Asian destinations I visited.
+Look, mom, I’m in Japan!
 I landed in between an alien movie and the tidy drawer of my friend Sabrina.
-After repeating as many time as I can ‘arigato’ (thanks) I finally try to find a logic in all this order.
-The navigator keep telling me I have to find an underpass called B2F.
-I’m lucky enough to find it and even blessed, ‘cause two person address me in English!
+After repeating as many times as I can ‘arigato’ (thanks in Japanese), I finally try to find a logic in all this order.
+The navigator keeps telling me I must find a tunnel called B2F.
+I’m lucky enough to find it and even blessed, ‘cause two people address me in English!

-Right, if this is considered to be a metro, I’m in an alien movie, for real.
-It appears clean and tidy at 9 p.m. in a way that let you think it’s better to put clean slippers on.
+If this is considered a metro, I’m in an alien movie, for real.
+It appears clean and tidy at 9 p.m. in a way that makes you think it’s better to put a pair of clean slippers on.
 The advertisement is a serial killer for my attention.
-Did you ever tried to remember the name of a secondary character in a Dostojevskij novel while a group of darwish dance all around you, but dress with Pikachu costumes?
-Right, you have a clue how difficult is for me now guessing the station name, stay awake and at the same time don’t get distracted by the advert in the metro.
+Did you ever try to remember a secondary character’s name in a Dostojevskij novel while a group of darwish dance all around you but dress in Pikachu costumes?
+Right, you have a clue how difficult it is for me now to guess the station name, stay awake and at the same time, don’t get distracted by the advert in the metro.

-The subway is silent, only the train speaks.
+The subway is silent.
+Only the train speaks.
 All the human beings, digested in this multitude with caterpillar shape, are clean and tidy.
 And then, horror.
-A small plastic bottle has been left free to bang all around the train wagon.
-That sound it will be the only one sums up to the train background.
-Bing, Bang, Bong, but no one say anything.
+A small plastic bottle has been left free to bang around the train wagon.
+That sound will be the only one sums up the train background.
+Bing, Bang, Bong, but no one says anything.
 Silently, everyone is expecting the noisy thing will suddenly be alive and decide to descend at the next stop.

 The second trip

-Second trip is easier than the one before.
-I’m in Funabashi (so far so good, Hubert would say).
+The second trip is more convenient than the one before.
+I’m in Funabashi (so far, so good, Hubert would say).

-A. How can I get my ticket
+- A. How can I get my ticket

-B. Where is the subway here
+- B. Where is the subway here?

 - D. There is any kind of cause-effect relation between the Yen I’m spending and my ride in the metro?

-E. Everything is controlled by Voldemort?
+- E. Everything is controlled by Dobby?